braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 :::note[**Section 1.2 Scope**]

 Defining time in a universe that does not yet possess entropy or clocks presents a distinct challenge.
 While imagining a universal metronome ticking in the background is tempting, we know that in a background-independent theory, no such external reference exists.
-We must strip time down to its barest function: the mechanism that distinguishes one state from the next.
-Without this separation, there is no cause and effect, only a static singularity of information.
+We must strip time down to its barest function.
+We must identify the mechanism that distinguishes one state from the next.
+Without this separation, there is no cause and effect.
+There is only a static singularity of information where everything happens at once.
+To rely on a pre-existing temporal coordinate would be to assume the very thing we are trying to derive.
+We must build time from the ground up as a process of change.

 Distinguishing between the logical sequence of updates that drives the system and the physical time eventually measured by observers within it becomes essential.
 We must separate the hand that moves the pieces from the experience of the pieces themselves.
-Ordering events requires a mechanism that operates independently of the geometry of spacetime, as the assembly of spacetime has not yet occurred.
-We need a raw iterator, a counter that marks the progression of the computational process itself.
+Ordering events requires a mechanism that operates independently of the geometry of spacetime because the assembly of spacetime has not yet occurred.
+We need a raw iterator.
+We need a counter that marks the progression of the computational process itself.
+This iterator acts as the heartbeat of the algorithm.
+It ensures that events occur in a definitive sequence even before the concept of duration exists.

 Establishing a dual architecture for time resolves this difficulty by separating the iterator from the metric.
-We also confront the paradoxes inherent in an infinite past; if the universe had no beginning, the information required to describe the current state would be boundless, violating the finiteness criterion we just established.
-Demonstrating that the timeline must be bounded in the past to avoid physical contradictions like the Grim Reaper paradox, we define a temporal domain that initiates at $0$ and advances by integer steps.
+We also confront the paradoxes inherent in an infinite past.
+If the universe had no beginning, the information required to describe the current state would be boundless.
+This would violate the finiteness criterion we just established.
+We demonstrate that the timeline must be bounded in the past to avoid physical contradictions like the Grim Reaper paradox.
+Therefore, we define a temporal domain that initiates at zero and advances by integer steps.
+This boundary condition is not merely a philosophical preference but a logical necessity for a constructive theory.
+A program cannot run if it never starts.
 :::

 ### 1.2.1 Postulate: Dual Time Architecture {#1.2.1}